w3c/compute-pressure/README.md

 ### Future Goals

-Post v1 we plan on looking into supporting other resource types, like GPU resources.
+Post v1 we plan to explore support for other resource types, such as GPU resources.

-Additionally, we would like to investigate whether we can enabling measurement of hardware resource consumption of different code paths in front end code.
+Additionally, we would like to investigate whether we can enable measurement of hardware resource consumption of different code paths in front end code.

-We aim to support the following decision processes.
+We aim to support the following decision processes:

 * Compare the CPU consumption of alternative implementations of the same feature, for the purpose of determining the most efficient implementation.
 We